Get Help Today(877) 648-4288

 Co-Occurring Disorders and Addiction

 Because addiction and many mental health conditions have similar symptoms, proper diagnosis of either condition is often very difficult.
 Due to the difficulty in diagnosis, one disorder might be treated while the other is left undiagnosed, leaving the patient vulnerable to relapse or worsening mental health.
+Therefore, each diagnosis must be made and treated simultaneously.

 Co-occurring disorders are tragically common.
 Approximately 7.9 million adults in the United States had co-occurring disorders in 2014.